agility-game/infrastructure/300/100/200/100/100/README.md

 12. In GitLab: Visit https://gitlab.com/agility-game/home to see it.
 13. In GitLab: If you see a banner that states: ```You can't push or pull repositories using SSH until you add an SSH key to your profile.```, push the button **Add SSH key** and follow the instructions.
 14. In GitLab: If you see a banner that states: ```Your account is authenticated with SSO or SAML.
 To push and pull over HTTPS with Git using this account, you must set a password or set up a Personal Access Token to use instead of a password.
 For more information, see Clone with HTTPS.```, click the link **set up a Personal Access Token** and follow the instructions.

+**NOTE**: Gitlab allows [automatic mirroring](https://docs.gitlab.com/ee/workflow/repository_mirroring.html) but it appears to be a [paid](https://about.gitlab.com/pricing/) feature.

+Navigate to your project’s Settings > Repository and expand the Mirroring repositories section (only seen if you have a paid for version).

+- Enter a repository URL.
+For example: ```https://github.com/agility-game/home```

+- Select **Pull** from the Mirror direction dropdown.

+- Select an authentication method from the Authentication method dropdown, if necessary.

+- If necessary, check the following boxes:

+- - Overwrite diverged branches.

+- - Trigger pipelines for mirror updates.

+- - Only mirror protected branches.

+- Click the Mirror repository button to save the configuration.